jerwng/impdf-search/README.md

 * Display more informative status messages during [PDF Processing](#pdf-processing) and [Word Search](#word-search).

 * Consolidate / re-organize states in React for greater efficiency.

+* Explore different Tesseract settings to see if OCR accuracy improves.